Inside the Worldwide Anglican Church

 Patriarch, Matriarch, Archbishop, Bishop, Archdeacon, Vicar General, Canon, Priest, Deacon, SubDeacon, Laity.

 Relationship with the Anglican Communion

 Many of the continuing Churches of the Anglican faith wrestle with whether they are in communion with the Anglican Communion or not.
-The Worldwide Anglican Church is NOT in communion with the Anglican Communion administratively, BUT spiritually.
+The Worldwide Anglican Church is not in communion with the Anglican Communion administratively because of its weak stand on homosexuality, but spiritually.